 Samael shook his head briefly, both clearing his thoughts as well as excusing Private Baskins, who'd begun to pale slightly at the delay in the ranking soldier's reaction.
 "No worries, Baskins!
 I said it before to Ronson, I'll say it to you, too -- y'all are doin' an outstanding job, ain't no reason to apologize for doin' what you're ordered."
-He smiled once again, letting the implication of his words hang in the air before he tossed the young private a salute and then turned to stroll back toward the base with his hands behind his back.
+He smiled once again, letting the implication of his words hang in the air before he tossed the nervous private a salute and then turned to stroll back toward the base with his hands behind his back.

 Getting access to the depot wouldn't be easy.
 He'd either need to plan a distraction, rely on his false clearance -- and hope it held up the inevitable verification -- or risk the punishment of a new friend.
 He wasn't fond of the last idea, but he could already hear Nelson's voice in his head: That's the reason you foster these relationships, Wurlitz!
 You want to get close to everyone, so use it to your advantage!
 The mission comes first!

-He scowled a bit with a self-conscious shrug of his shoulders, wandering back into the main building and then letting his paws carry him toward the garage area.
+He scowled a bit with a self-conscious shrug of his shoulders, wandering back into the main building and then letting his legs carry him toward the garage area.
 He hated how often his own desires clashed with the Movement's goals, even if they were aligned in spirit.
 He hated how his superior was also his friend, and yet was someone he still bashed heads with over ideological differences.
 And he especially dreaded moments like these, when he thought back to Tracer, and wondered what the old bastard would have said to him now.
-He was passionate, too.
+Tracer was passionate, too.
 But he was also ruthless.
 And he believed in the Movement more than most.
-And yet...their brief time together was punctuated by regular reminders to the young, fiery Sampi recruit that Samael's personality, his odd way of connecting to people and making deep bonds within such short periods of time...that those were invaluable assets.
+And yet...their brief time together was punctuated by regular reminders to the young, fiery Sampi rookie that Samael's personality, his odd way of connecting to people and making deep bonds within such short periods of time...that those were invaluable assets.

-Samael sighed and found himself in the vehicle bay a few moments later, glancing at the one mechanic still elbow-deep in machine grease next to one of the two jeeps.
-He didn't know to this day if Tracer said all that shit because he wanted Samael to apply himself to the resistance in his own, weird fashion...or because he simply saw the scrawny chupadore as a perfect asset to perpetuate the fight against the war.
+Samael sighed and found himself in the vehicle bay a few moments later, glancing at the mechanic elbow-deep in machine grease next to one of the two jeeps.
+He didn't know to this day if Tracer said all that shit because he wanted Samael to apply himself to the resistance in his own, weird fashion...or because he simply saw the scrawny recruit as a perfect asset to perpetuate the fight against the war.
 And he wasn't gonna get an answer any time soon.

 He rubbed a claw at his muzzle thoughtfully before blinking and smiling disarmingly when he felt the mechanic's eyes on him.
-For once, he wasn't immediately thrown a salute...until the deep-violet soldier squinted and noticed Samael's shoulder.
+For once, he wasn't immediately thrown a salute...until the violet-shaded soldier squinted and noticed Samael's shoulder.
 And then, there it was.

 "Sir.
-My 'pologies, haven't seen ya 'round here," the toned solder grunted in a pleasant, almost-drawling baritone.
+My 'pologies, haven't seen ya 'round here," the solder grunted in a pleasant, almost-drawling baritone.
 To his credit, he did lower his salute as soon as Samael dropped his own.
 "Must be the new Specialist.
 Private First Class Bradford, Engineering Division.
 Somethin' I can help ya with, sir?"

 Samael grinned slightly and strolled forward, tapping a claw gently along the workbench.
 "That's right!
-Specialist Holmes, Heartbreaking Division."
+Specialist Holmes, Heartbreakin' Division."
 When the mechanic fixed him with an odd, less-than-amused expression, the impostor chuckled dismissively.
 "Sorry, bad joke amongst us long-ranger shooters," he explained with a wink.
 "So you're workin' late, hon.
 Special orders from the corporal?"

-Bradford frowned, though he didn't sling whatever unimpressed retort he may have had in mind -- whatever his opinion of Samael, that slightly-higher-rank still carried enough weight at this base that even a brash mechanic wasn't willing to cross the line.
+Bradford frowned, though he didn't sling the unimpressed retort he might have had in mind -- whatever his opinion of Samael, that slightly-higher-rank still carried enough weight at this base that even a brash mechanic wasn't willing to cross the line.
 "Uh...no, sir," he replied plainly.
 "It's just my shift for the next ten hours, is all."
 His tone became a bit more terse.
 "Did you need somethin' in particular?"

 'Holmes' continued to smile, even as he shifted his stature a bit and put his hands on his hips.
 "Sorry, Bradford -- the guy workin' on the hogs at my last station was a real pain...only way I ever got him to fix somethin' worth a damn was playin' up to his vanity.
 That's my bad for automatically pullin' the same shit with you."
 He smiled and gestured at the vehicle Bradford was tinkering with.
 "Looks like you still gotta candle to burn on this job -- I'm honestly just lookin' to get a better idea of how things run 'round here, and my tour guides are catchin' a snooze."
 He gave a warmer, congenial smile and held out a hand.
 "Ain't tryna get in your way, but...what would ya say to a bit'a conversation over a coupla beers?"

 Even with his ingrained behavior under this base's style of command...the mechanic couldn't help widening his eyes and giving a grin.
 "Hell yeah!"
-He immediately cleared his throat, rubbing at his jaw sheepishly with a grease-covered hand and smudging his violet fur.
+He immediately cleared his throat, rubbing at his jaw sheepishly with a grease-covered hand and smudging his purple fur.
 "Uh...I mean, sir.
 If you're sure that's alright."

-Samael was back within ten minutes, having dumped the contents of his smaller pack onto his bed to replace them with a few bottles of the cheap beer.
+Samael returned within ten minutes, having dumped the contents of his smaller pack onto his bed to replace them with a few bottles of the cheap beer.
 He strode into the vehicle bay with a cheerful grin, tilting his head slightly as the mechanic glanced up and seemed honestly surprised that the specialist had returned, and so swiftly.
 "You're, uh...you're back, sir."

 "Holmes, Holmes, you c'n just call me Holmes as long as the brass ain't around!"
 Samael insisted while shoving a hand into the satchel.
 He tossed a bottle toward Bradford, who widened his eyes momentarily even as a hand shot up to snag it safely from the air.
-"I only got my stripe 'cause'a all the additional security clearance that comes with the gig...ain't lookin' to have no one kissin' my paws, got it?"
+"I only got my stripe 'cause'a all the additional security clearance that comes with the gig...ain't lookin' to have no one kissin' my feet, got it?"